FREE SHIPPING Over $150 | FREE RETURNS (Domestic)

 If you are looking for a lifting belt that you can use for years, this lifting belt will serve that purpose.

 You’ll come across two types of materials in the market: Nylon and leather.
-Leather lifting belts offer more support than ones made from leather.
+Leather lifting belts offer more support than ones made from Nylon.
 Competitive lifters prefer these belts because they are suitable for heavier lifting.

 On the other hand, nylon belts are more versatile than leather material since you can use them to perform various exercises but not lifting extremely heavy weights.